-Later on the email, they set expectations on how often they will be sending you the email over the couple of days.
-They’re letting the user know what to expect and what’s coming down the pipeline.
+Later on the email, they set expectations on how often they will be sending you the email over a couple of days.
+They're letting the user know what to expect and what's coming down the pipeline.

 Subject Line: Unboxing Typeform: Create (1 of 4)